 - For more specific implementation requirements, please see the Data Classification and Encryption Rule.

 - Access Management

 Only authorized Users shall have physical, electronic or other access to IT Resources, Information Systems, Information Assets, and Electronic Resources.
 Access shall be limited to Users with a business need to know, and limited only to the requirements of their job function.
-It is the shared responsibility of IT Professionals and Users to prevent unauthorized access to IT Resources, Information Systems, Information Assets, and Electronic Resources at the University.
+It is the shared responsibility of IT Professionals, IT Personnel, and Users to prevent unauthorized access to IT Resources, Information Systems, Information Assets, and Electronic Resources at the University.
 Access controls shall include effective procedures for granting authorization, tools and practices to authenticate authorized Users, and prevention and detection of unauthorized use.

 - Account Authorization – University Accounts shall be issued after the request is authorized appropriately and documented adequately.